bhralzz/MASK2YOLO/README.md

 -valid_labels:

---label1: binary masked file for each source iamge for label1 collection
+--label1: binary masked files for each source iamge for label1 collection

---label2: binary masked file for each source iamge for label2 collection
+--label2: binary masked files for each source iamge for label2 collection

---label3: binary masked file for each source iamge for label3 collection
+--label3: binary masked files for each source iamge for label3 collection